splunk/splunk-sdk-python/README.md

 ### Changelog

-The CHANGELOG.md file in the root of this repository contains a description of changes for each version of the SDK.
+The [CHANGELOG](CHANGELOG) contains a description of changes for each version of the SDK.
 For the latest version, see the [CHANGELOG.md](https://github.com/splunk/splunk-sdk-python/blob/master/CHANGELOG.md) on GitHub.

 ### Branches